danielnaca/Notes-to-self/README.md

 # Notes to Self

+This is an iOS 18 project, it does ios 26 features

 A simple iOS application for taking personal notes and displaying them to you out of context, built with Swift and SwiftData.

 ## Features